Hgoatly/Discover-Skane/README.md

     <img src="assets/images/readme-images/book-screenshot.jpg" alt="Screenshot of the 'booking.com' deal finder"><br>
 </div>

-6. User Story 12 is concerned with being able to see all of the recommended places on one map.
+6. User Story 12 is concerned with being able to see all of the recommended places on one map, and to be able to search for additional locations on the map.
 The 'Map' section uses the Google maps API to show all of the recommended places in Skåne on map, with custom markers.
+It also has a search box.

 <div align="center">
     <img src="assets/images/readme-images/main-map-screenshot.jpg" alt="Screenshot of the main map"><br>